 Advanced Movement Therapy

-Advanced Movement Therapy is a modality of bodywork which incorporates soft-tissue manipulation through the use of a “Pin and Stretch” technique often used by massage therapists.
+Advanced Movement Therapy (AMT) is a modality of bodywork which incorporates soft-tissue manipulation through the use of a “Pin and Stretch” technique often used by massage therapists.
+It is designed to assist those clients/patients undergoing Soft Tissue rehabilitation.
 The premise is to “pin” a muscle in position and then “stretch” the muscle tissue.
 This is accomplished by way of shortening the muscle, offering the muscle a resistant force “pinning”, and then lengthening “stretching” the muscle.
 The primary goal of this type of bodywork is to increase range of motion while the secondary goal is the reduction of pain.

 The easiest way to describe and understand Corrective Exercise is to first understand what is a postural distortion.
 Think of a postural distortion as something that is wrong with a person’s posture.
-When you see someone who has a hunchback, walks with their feet turned out like a duck, or “knock-knees” - these are examples of postural distortions.
-Corrective Exercise is a process in which the provider identifies these postural distortions and then creates an exercise program to correct them.
+When you see someone who has a hunchback, walks with their feet turned out like a duck, or has “knock-knees” - these are examples of postural distortions.
+Corrective Exercise is a process in which the provider identifies these postural distortions and then creates an exercise program to correct the issue.

 Deep Muscle Stimulation